 Status: Application in progress.
-Staff have submitted application materials.
+Staff are working on completing application materials.
 Application materials for the 116 Carol acquisition were submitted to the State in October under Hurricane Florence.

-Application materials for the 100 James Street elevation were submitted to the State in November under Tropical Storm Michael.
-Staff anticipate a response to the grant application in early 2020, and if approved, finalization of one or both grant agreements later in 2020.
+Application materials for the 100 James Street (and potentially for the Lorraine Street properties discussed above) elevation will be submitted to the State in November.
+Staff anticipate notification of award in early 2020, and if approved, finalization of one or both grant agreements later in 2020.

-Fiscal and Staffing Considerations: If the Town is able to successfully enter into grant agreements (one for acquisition and one for elevation), costs for work covered by the grants will first be borne by the Town and then reimbursed to the Town with a combination of both Federal and State funds covering eligible costs, provided that all grant requirements are met.
+Fiscal and Staffing Considerations: If the Town is able to successfully enter into grant agreements (one for acquisition and one for elevation), costs associated for work covered by the grants will first be borne by the Town and then reimbursed to the Town with a combination of both Federal and State funds covering eligible costs associated with the project(s), provided that all grant requirements are met.
 Elevation costs can be reimbursed at up to \$175k per home and acquisition costs at up to \$276k per home.
 There would be a significant staff impact to administer the grant funds.